Unbuilt Rosemont personal rapid transit system: Rosemont proposal

 Rosemont's 3.5 mi route would connect the Rosemont station of the CTA Blue Line to a variety of local developments, including hotels, and the Rosemont-O'Hare Exposition Center.
 The line would also be connected to a number of existing Pace bus lines.
-There would be a possibility to evenutally expand it to connect with the Airport Transit System that was under construction at nearby O'Hare International Airport.
+There would be a possibility to eventually expand it to connect with the Airport Transit System that was under construction at nearby O'Hare International Airport.
 Rosemont mayor Donald Stephens claimed that the major hotel operators in the city had indicated a willingness to contribute to funding the project.
 Rosemont officials declared that the PRT system could supplant the shuttles run by hotels and office complexes.
 Rosemont officials, and particularly mayor Stephens, had long desired for the village to have an internal transit system connecting the facilities that would be served by their proposed PRT route.
-An August 1992 study by Wilbur Smith and Associates indicated that, with a $2 ridership fee, daily boardings on Rosemont's proposed initial PRT segment would be 4,000, while ridership round be approximately 7,500 if there were no fare.
+An August 1992 study by Wilbur Smith and Associates indicated that, with a $2 ridership fee, daily boardings on Rosemont's proposed initial PRT segment would be 4,000, while ridership would be approximately 7,500 if there were no fare.